PrairieLearn/PrairieLearn/docs/lmsIntegrationInstructor.md

 # LMS integration for instructors

 Integrating Learning Management Systems (LMSes) with PrairieLearn uses [LTI 1.3](https://www.1edtech.org/standards/lti) technology to connect LMS courses with PrairieLearn course instances.
-This allows for programatic assignment linking and grade passback.
+This allows for programmatic assignment linking and grade passback.

 PrairieLearn currently has "Public Preview" support for integration with Learning Management Systems, starting with Canvas.
 General availability of Canvas integration